somecallmejosh/ux-engineering-portfolio/content/blog/vibe-coding.md

 - Switch to structure before committing.
 Once the idea is proven, it's time for cleanup.
 - Comment when unsure.
 If you don't have time to rewrite it clearly, at least leave a trail.
 - Ask for a second pair of eyes.
 If it feels like a guess, a teammate might see the trap.
 - Treat LLMs like interns.
-Helpful, fast, occasionally brilliant&mdash;but double-check their work.
+Helpful, fast, occasionally brilliant, but please double-check their work.

 ## The Bottom Line

 Vibe coding is real.
 It's a little chaotic.
 And it's not always a bad thing.
 If you never vibe code, maybe you're too rigid.
 If you only vibe code, maybe slow down.
-But if you use it as a phase in your process&mdash;one you exit intentionally&mdash;then congrats, you've found the sweet spot between instincts and engineering.
+But if you use it as a phase in your process, one you exit intentionally, then congrats, you've found the sweet spot between instincts and engineering.

 So am I a vibe coder?
 Not full-time.
 But I've been known to play a solo or two when the situation calls for it.
 Sometimes with a little help from my robot bandmates.